soteris/starter-academic-personal-website/content/event/ndss18/index.md

 {{< youtube 9TFAYgUcsk8 >}}

-> :trophy: Our paper received a distinguished paper award.
+> :trophy: Our paper received a distinguished paper award at NDSS '18.

 > :checkered_flag: Our paper was a finalist at the Cybersecurity Awareness Worldwide (CSAW) applied research competition.